 Being a homemaker is often discouraging.
 No one hands you a pay cheque at the end of the month.
 There’s no critique or feedback on your performance.
 It’s easy to let poor habits slip in, almost unnoticed.
 And it’s difficult to remain focused, disciplined, to live with purpose.

 On top of these things, we also deal with the normal stuff.

 Worry.
 Loneliness.
 Health issues.
 Stressful relationships.
 Discouragement.
 Fear.

 RECOGNIZING THE DRAIN

-While the homemaker position looks ideal (and simple), it’s like every other occupation in life: it comes with it’s own unique set of stresses and problems.
+While the homemaker position looks ideal (and simple), it’s like every other occupation in life.
+It comes with it’s own unique set of challenges.